waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes: displays all users and their home directories, sorted by users
 100-empty_casks: finds all empty files and directories in the current directory and all sub-directories
 101-gifs: lista all the files with a .gif extension in the current directory and all its subdirectories
+102-acrostic: decoded acrostics that use the first letter of each line